Eagle vs SimpleCV

 Team

-SimpleCV is completely free to use with no paid tiers.
+SimpleCV is completely free and open-source with no paid tiers or subscriptions.

 -